Use of contingent labour

 Hiring managers must provide or arrange for any necessary training on agency-specific systems and processes.

-Hiring managers are responsible for completing the Induction Checklist for Contingent Workers (PDF 178 KB) and uploading the signed form to the worker’s requisition in Beeline.
+Hiring managers are responsible for completing the Induction Checklist for Contingent Workers (staff only) (PDF 847 KB) and uploading the signed form to the worker’s assignment in Beeline.

 For contractors, these include: